-The onboarding process for new clients should demonstrate utmost integrity and be as easy as possible.
-At this stage, only necessary information should be requested to make the process less cumbersome.
+The onboarding process for new clients should demonstrate the utmost integrity and be as easy as possible.
+At this stage, only the necessary information should be requested to make the process less cumbersome.
 This process leaves a lasting impression on the client so it should be handled carefully.

 2) Meeting With the Decision Makers

-When conducting an Executive Review meeting with your decision makers, update the top executives about recent progress and business outcomes that are important to them.
+When conducting an Executive Review meeting with your decision-makers, update the top executives about recent progress and business outcomes that are important to them.
 Leverage the executive review meetings to open the discussion and ask questions about your client’s overall business direction, goals, and key challenges.
 Find out opportunities to optimized solutions for them and help them scale their operations and become more efficient.

-For key accounts, consider offering free on-site workshops to engage in more in-depth strategy discussions and continuously develop a trusted advisory rapport with your decision makers.
+For key accounts, consider offering free on-site workshops to engage in more in-depth strategy discussions and continuously develop a trusted advisory rapport with your decision-makers.
 These workshops can help you discover opportunities to add additional business value to your clients by offering additional services or technical solutions to help with additional business areas, processes, and goals.

 4) Customer Experience Evaluation